How to breathe properly?

 Take control of your breathingand reduce your stress and ill-health

 Breathing is an automatic function controlled by the respiratory center in the brain stem.
 The brain stem also controls several other functions for the body’s survival like temperature, heartbeat, blood pressure etc.

 However, the breathing does differ from the other survival functions as this one we can affect our self, if we want.
 By controlling our breathing and breathe consciously we affect our thoughts and feelings, our inner organs like our heart and brain and the body’s functions like muscle movements, digestion and immune system, all in a positive way

-Good, conscious breathing habits means that our breathing is in and out through the nose, low and wide (reaches deep down in the stomach), slow, small, relaxed, rhythmic and quiet while at the same time our posture is erect.
+Good, conscious breathing habits means that our breathing is in and out through the nose, low and wide (causing the lower abdomen to rise and fall), slow, small, relaxed, rhythmic and quiet while at the same time our posture is erect.
 That’s it.
 Isn’t that easy!?

 Although the principles that makes good breathing habits are easy, the challenge is to get more and more of the 1,000 breaths we take every hour like that.